JingoBongo/burlac/README.md

 ~When you launched MultiThreadServer, waited to get all routes (it will print time spent and you are ready to go)
         then just launch Client/Main class to get a client as well.
-        As commands you can use "get record by column_name valeue" or "get random", "get all not null"
+        As commands you can use "get record by column_name value" or "get random", "get all not null"

 Then there is a while loop that lets main wait untill all data in additional threads is taken. completeListRecords method simply converts all plain text that I got from routes to list of Records. (as all data about 1